LucasLoe/landschwestern_frontend/README.md

-Static Webpage for a family business using React/Next.js, a small Vercel Edge httpauth middleware and a headless Sanity CMS.
+Static Webpage for a family business (to be online soon) using React/Next.js, a small Vercel Edge httpauth middleware and a headless Sanity CMS.

-Credentials for the login:
+Credentials for the login (openly available as there is no sensitive data):

 testuser
 1234